bens4lsu/theskinny-publish/Content/blog2/follow-up-more-details.md

 My final update is that I finally got a call from the bank's cheif tube detective.
 She spoke veeeerrry slooooooowly.
 She sounded stoned.

-"Yoooouuuu calllled (I'll quit typing that way now if you'll remember to read her words in a slow stoner's voice."
+"Yoooouuuu calllled" (I'll quit typing that way now if you'll remember to read her words in a slow stoner's voice.)

 Actually, I started with, "Hello, this is Ben."